Wiltzsu/JavaScript/README.md

 # JavaScript

-- JavaScript code and practice made by me
+- JavaScript practice and projects
-- Most of the programs are done as school assignments